ThomWright/ThomWright.github.io/_failure-patterns/transactional-outbox.md

 ## Solution

 Write one or more messages to a database in an [Atomic transaction]({% link _failure-patterns/atomic-transaction.md %}) describing what needs to be done.
-A background process reads these messages and performs the operations on the other systems, retrying until they succeed.
+A background process reads these messages and performs the work on the other systems, retrying until it succeeds.
 A common approach is for the background process to publish the messages to a dedicated messaging system, e.g. RabbitMQ or AWS SNS/SQS.

-If the

-TODO: Create a page for a "Publisher" background process?
-Pair with a Completer or a Publisher?
+Essentially, instead of trying to synchronously write to many systems, we instead write to just one system atomically, allowing other writes to happen asynchronously.

-Pair with [Callbacks]({% link _failure-patterns/callbacks.md %}) to notify clients of success/failure on completion.
+Can be paired with [Callbacks]({% link _failure-patterns/callback.md %}) to notify clients of the result (e.g. success/failure) on completion.

 ## See also